Gem Trek Maps

 Gem Trek Publishing was founded by Donna and Roger Nelson in 1991.
 The Nelsons had opened Map Town, a retail map and travel bookstore, in downtown Calgary, Alberta, in 1989.
 Here, they were deluged by requests for up-to-date hiking maps of Kananaskis Country, a popular recreational area for Calgarians on the eastern slopes of the Canadian Rockies.
 So, in 1991, they began selling two manually-drafted 1:50,000-scale topographic maps—a Spray Lakes Map and a Kananaskis Lakes Map.
 In addition to the topographical information found on the NTS series of government maps, these early maps provided accurate coverage of cultural features, recreational facilities and—most importantly—hiking and biking trails.
 The first editions of these are now both collectors’ items.

 In 2018, the Nelsons, looking to keep Gem Trek independent and locally owned, sold the company to Andrew Hempstead and Dianne Melton.
-This husband-and-wife team also own and operate Summerthought Publishing, which produces over 30 regional books, including the Canadian Rockies Trail Guide.
+This husband-and-wife team also own and operate Summerthought Publishing, which produces over 30 regional books, including the Canadian Rockies Trail Guide, and are behind the online planning website, the Canadian Rockies Travel Guide.
 Having each lived in Banff for over 25 years, they are deeply involved in the community, both through raising their two children and volunteering for many local organizations.
-Andrew is a past president of the Banff Springs Golf Club, current board member of the Banff Heritage Corporation, and volunteers behind the bench for the local minor hockey association.
+Andrew is a member of SATW and TMAC, past president of the Banff Springs Golf Club, past board member of the Banff Heritage Corporation, and volunteers behind the bench for the local minor hockey association.
 Dianne has volunteered for many years as manager of multiple Banff Bears minor hockey teams, coordinates the lunch program at the Banff Elementary School, and has previously been a Banff Day Care Society board member.